gurjot06oct/Competitive-Programming/Number Theory/24 Integer Factorization.md

 1. **Initial Setup:**

    - Start with an empty list of factors.
-   - Check if$$N$$is even and divide it by 2 until it is odd, adding 2 to the factor list each time.
+   - Check if $ N $ is even and divide it by 2 until it is odd, adding 2 to the factor list each time.

 2. **Iteration:**

-   - Iterate over odd numbers from 3 up to$$\sqrt{N} $.
+   - Iterate over odd numbers from 3 up to $ \sqrt{N} $.
-   - For each number, divide$$N$$by that number as long as it is divisible, adding the divisor to the factor list each time.
+   - For each number, divide $ N $ by that number as long as it is divisible, adding the divisor to the factor list each time.

 3. **Final Check:**
-   - If$$N$$is still greater than 2, it must be a prime number and is added to the factor list.
+   - If $ N $ is still greater than 2, it must be a prime number and is added to the factor list.

 ## 2. Pollard's Rho Algorithm

-Pollard's rho algorithm is a more advanced factorization method that uses a pseudo-random function to find factors of$$N $.
+Pollard's rho algorithm is a more advanced factorization method that uses a pseudo-random function to find factors of $ N $.
 It is particularly useful for large numbers where trial division becomes inefficient.

 ### Pseudocode for Pollard's Rho: